MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/bootcfg-debug.md

 ---
 title: bootcfg debug
-description: Windows Commands topic for **bootcfg debug** - adds or changes the debug settings for a specified operating system entry.
+description: Windows Commands topic for bootcfg debug, which adds or changes the debug settings for a specified operating system entry. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article ms.assetid: 28afa5fb-a236-46e2-b1a4-a3c43a49c437

-ms.prod: windows-server

-ms.technology: manage-windows-commands

-ms.topic: article
-ms.assetid: 28afa5fb-a236-46e2-b1a4-a3c43a49c437
 author: coreyp-at-msft